AWS S3 Data Durability

 4. Amazon ElastiCache

-2. Which for the services provide root access
+2. Which of the following services provide root/OS-level access to the underlying instances?
+(Choose 3)

 1. Elastic Beanstalk